murexrobotics/docs/pages/elec/onboarding/welcome.md

 - PCB Terminology:
   - Carrier - Byran Huang '25: Powered by a Raspberry Pi CM4, acting as the control hub for the ROV.
 Learn more [here](../boards/carrier.md)
   - ESC Carrier - Celine Zhang '26: Utilizing an NTC thermistor, acting as a mechanism for the modularization and protection of the ESCs.
 Learn more [here](../boards/esc_carrier.md)
-  - Power Board - Max Liu '26: TODO
+  - Power Board - Max Liu '26: Dual output buck converter with reverse polarity protection and current sensing.
+Learn more [here](../boards/power.md)
   - ESC - Byran Huang '25: Powered by RP2040s, acting as the driving board for controlling the thrusters.
 They handle a lot of current.
 Learn more [here](../boards/esc.md)
-  - LVX - RAKWireless: TODO
+  - LVX - RAKWireless: The OFDM module produced by RAKWireless, formally known as the LX200V20EVB
 - Conversational Terminology:
   - Altan: the magic word to yell when the code does not work as expected.
 Duration only lasts for the 23-24 and 24-25 season.
   - Throwing: when somebody makes an accidental mistake that results in unwanted circumstances.